Sea Trout Flies

 With no body dressing, it makes for a very simply dressed,

-fish imitating fly such as that shown to the right.
+fish imitating fly such as those shown above right.

 My approach to sea trout fly fishing and fly